microsoft/api-guidelines/Guidelines.md

 ### 11.2.
 Guidelines for dates and times
 #### 11.2.1.
 Producing dates
 Services MUST produce dates using the `DateLiteral` format, and SHOULD use the `Iso8601Literal` format unless there are compelling reasons to do otherwise.
-Services that do use the `StructuredDateLiteral` format MUST NOT produce dates using the `T` kind unless BOTH the additional precision is REQUIRED and ECMAScript clients are explicitly unsupported.
+Services that do use the `StructuredDateLiteral` format MUST NOT produce dates using the `T` kind unless BOTH the additional precision is REQUIRED, and ECMAScript clients are explicitly unsupported.
 (Non-Normative statement: When deciding which particular `DateKind` to standardize on, the approximate order of preference is `E, C, U, W, O, X, I, T`.
 This optimizes for ECMAScript, .NET, and C++ programmers, in that order.)